CancerAidDev/elm-sortable-table/README.md

 - `update` &mdash; This is a little hidden, but it is there.
 When you create a `Table.Config`, you provide a function `Table.State -> msg` so that whoever is rendering the table has a chance to update the table state.

-I took some minor liberties with `update` to make the API a bit simpler.
+We took some minor liberties with `update` to make the API a bit simpler.
 It would be more legit if `Table.Config` took a `Table.Msg -> msg` argument and you needed to use `Table.update : Table.Msg -> Table.State -> Table.State` to deal with it.
 I decided not to go this route because `Table.Msg` and `Table.State` would both allocate the same amount of memory and one version the overall API a bit tougher.
 As we learn from how people use this, we may see that the explicit `update` function is actually a better way to go though!

 ### Single Source of Truth